pjakimow/GermansFoodPreferences/README.md

 ### Settings

-1. Create account on plot.ly and get credentials
+1. Create an account on plot.ly and get credentials
 2. In main folder create a text file named plotly_config.txt that looks like this

 ```bash
 <my_username>;<my_api_key>
 ```

+3. Don't commit this file